-Figure 6-6 TCP/IP Settings
+Figure 6-7 TCP/IP Settings

-Configure the basic network settings, including the NIC Type, IPv4 or IPv6 Address, IPv4 or IPv6 Subnet Mask, IPv4 or IPv6 Default Gateway, MTU settings and Multicast Address.
+2. Configure the NIC settings, including the NIC Type, IPv4 Address, IPv4 Subnet Mask, IPv4 Default Gateway, MTU settings and Multicast Address.

 - The valid value range of MTU is 500 ~ 1500. - The Multicast sends a stream to the multicast group address and allows multiple clients to acquire the stream at the same time by requesting a copy from the multicast group address.
-Before utilizing this function, you have to enable the Multicast function of your router.
+Before utilizing this function, you have to enable the Multicast function of your router. - 3.
+If the DHCP server is available, you can check DHCP to automatically obtain an IP address and other network settings from that server. - 4.
+If the DNS server settings are required for some applications (e.g., sending email), you should properly configure the Preferred DNS Server.